lnxjedi/gopherbot/doc/DevNotes.md

 * A user using the `run job ...` builtin command
 * Another bot or integration triggers the job by matching one of the job's `Triggers`

-#### Configuration

-## 2.0 Goals
-* Job scheduling
-* Pipelines
-* Remote plugin execution over ssh

-## Questions

-Are all commands checked before all message matchers?
-Multiple matching commands should do nothing, but what about multiple message matchers?
-Probably, all matching message matchers should run.

-## TODO Items

-This is just a gathering spot for somewhat uncategorized TODO items...

-- Brain optimization; keep a global seenCache map[string]bool:
-	- if the entry exists, it's been seen and the bool indicates whether the memory exists
-	- if the entry doesn't exist, check the memory and store whether it exists
-	- when storing a memory, always store that the memory exists
-	- best of all, the brain loop should mean no mutex!
-- Audit use of 'debug' - most calls should be debugT? (before bot.currentTask is set)
-- Plugin debugging verbose - emit messages for user message matching(?); when the user requesting debugging sets verbose, message match checks should trigger debug messages as well if the plugin being debugged has message matchers
-- Plugin debugging channel option - ability to filter by channel if channel set
-- Slack connector: look up new Bot IDs on the fly if a new bot ID is seen; need to add locking of the bots[] map
-- Move slack send loop into anon func in Run
-- Consider: Use globalLock for protocolConfig, brainConfig, elevateConfig
-- Documentation for events, emit, development and testing - Developing.md
-- Stop hard-coding 'it' for contexts; 'server:it:the server' instead of 'server', (context followed by generics that match); e.g. "reboot server", "reboot the server", "reboot it" would all check the "server" short-term memory to get e.g. "webtest1.example.com"
-- Add more sample transcripts to documentation using the terminal connector
-- The 'catchall' plugin should be in gopherbot.yaml (There Can Be Only One)
-- Consider: should configuration loading record all explicit values, with intentional defaults when nothing configured explicitly? (probably yes, instead of always using the zero-values of the type)
-- Re-sign psdemo and powershell lib (needs to be done on Windows)
-- Stop 'massaging' regexes; instead, collapse multiple spaces in to a single space before checking the message in dispatch